 Systems must be transparent and explainable, supported by clear policies, strong data management, a culture of discussing ethics from the outset in projects, and ways of empowering individuals to seek recourse where necessary.

-When these ethical considerations are proactively handled and a culture of responsibility and trust is developed, organisations are well placed to leverage tools and techniques in three areas.
+When these ethical considerations are proactively handled and a culture of responsibility and trust is developed, organizations are well placed to leverage tools and techniques in three areas.

 When you are physically working together, it’s easy to monitor people’s productivity levels.
 Not so when everyone is working remotely.
 How do you measure the confidence (or fears) of your employees as they embrace new digital tools?
 Are they getting the most out of them, or spending too much time on the wrong things, ultimately increasing their stress levels?

-Applying automation and data visualisation to reporting tasks offers managers insights into these areas.
+Applying automation and data visualization to reporting tasks offers managers insights into these areas.

 When team members can spend less time creating manual reports or updating others on progress, the opportunity arises to refocus effort on higher-value activities.
 Advanced analytics dashboards from Sapience, for example, allow managers and employees alike to see what kind of work (calls, marketing, meetings, management, etc.) they are spending their time on and how productive entire teams are.